HassanAlsamahi/Python-automation-tasks/README.md

 # Python-automation-tasks

-This repo represents some python automation tasks.
+This repo represents some python automation tasks. <br>
-To check options of any file use
+To check options of any file use <br>
 `python <py file> --help`